Gas turbine engine compressors: Axial compressor

 Most high-compression jet engine use axial compressors for their high efficiency.
 In the axial compressor the air flows parallel to the axis of rotation.
-Axial compressor are made to be multi-staged.
+Axial compressors are made to be multi-staged.
 A stage consists of a row of rotating blades called the rotor, which are connected to the central shaft and a row of stationary or fixed blades called stator.
 In axial flow compressor, the air flows from stage to stage.
-The role of the rotor blades is the accelerate the incoming air for increasing the kinetic energy of the air.
+The role of the rotor blades is to accelerate the incoming air for increasing the kinetic energy of the air.
 Then the fluid is decelerated across the stators and as a consequence the kinetic energy is converted into the pressure rise by the stators.
 Through the compressor, the flow area decreases and the blades get smaller and smaller from stage to stage and this compensates for the increase of air pressure and density, creating a constant axial velocity.
-In a axial compressors, there may be up to 20 stages between the air inlet and compressor outlet.
+In axial compressors, there may be up to 20 stages between the air inlet and compressor outlet.